COVID-19 FAQs: Information about coronavirus (COVID-19)

 A: When possible, distance yourself from others.
 This includes utilizing home delivery/online ordering whenever possible and keeping 6 feet of physical distance between you and from others.

-In addition, the World Health Organization (WHO) reminds all people to follow “respiratory hygiene,” meaning if you sneeze or cough, do so into the crook of your elbow to stop expelled droplets from traveling into the air.
-All people should be mindful of hand washing or using alcohol-based hand sanitizer regularly as proven ways to reduce chances of becoming infected
+All people should be mindful of hand washing or using alcohol-based hand sanitizer regularly as proven ways to reduce chances of becoming infected with COVID-19 or other viral or bacterial illnesses.

 A: COVID-19 can cause illness ranging from mild upper respiratory symptoms (like a cold) to causing death.
 Severe disease can occur requiring hospitalization, oxygen support, and mechanical ventilation.
 Some individuals, especially children, can develop multi-system inflammatory syndrome (also known as MIS-C) which can be fatal.
 Certain common medical conditions like diabetes and hypertension can increase a person’s risk for developing severe disease.
 In addition, many some people after recovering from COVID may have after-effects that last many months such as fatigue, brain fog, muscle and joint pains, known as “long COVID.”